Why Film in South Korea?

 KOFIC Location Incentive

-The Korean Film Council (KOFIC) provides tiered cash rebates: 20% for shoots of 5+ days with ₩100M minimum spend (~$80K), rising to 25% for 10+ days with ₩800M spend (~$600K).
-Projects must have 80%+ foreign financing.
-Features, series, and documentaries qualify; commercials do not.
+The Korean Film Council (KOFIC) gives tiered cash rebates.
+You get 20% for shoots of 5+ days with ₩100M minimum spend (~$80K), rising to 25% for 10+ days with ₩800M spend (~$600K).
+Projects need 80%+ foreign financing.
+Features, series, and documentaries qualify, but commercials do not.

 Eligibility and Application Process